skeoop/skeoop.github.io/java8/Method-References.md

 // compare strings ignoring case of letters Comparator<String> comp =  String::compareToIgnoreCase;
 ```
-Because `compareToIgnoreCase` is an instance method, Java uses the first parameter (`a`) as the "this" String object.
+Because `compareToIgnoreCase` is an instance method, Java uses the first parameter (`a`) as the "this" object when it invokes `compareToIgnoreCase`.